 Gary is an above-knee amputee and 48-year bone cancer survivor who specializes in applying his life experiences, MS degree in Counseling, and artistic credentials to honor (Globescope’s) mission and vision.
 One major goal is to provide the company’s widely diverse target market & global creative communities with creative content that educates, inspires, enlightens, and encourages positive change in societal attitudes and actions towards marginalized people.

-In addition to his producing and academic success, Gary is an internationally respected and critically acclaimed actor and playwright who has performed over 100 roles in theater, film, television and infomercials.
-He has been interviewed many times on radio stations I Need York, Baltimore and Montreal which is heard by millions worldwide.
-Gary has mesmerized audiences at Artscape, Maryland’s largest arts festival, Theater for the New City, PS 122 and Dixon Place in New York City.
+In addition to his producing and academic success, Gary is an internationally respected and critically acclaimed actor and playwright who has performed over 100 roles in theater, film, television, and infomercials.
+He has been interviewed many times on radio stations in the United States & like Montreal's major radio stations that were heard by millions worldwide.
+Gary has mesmerized audiences in multiple stages including Artscape, which is Maryland’s largest arts festival, Dixon Place, Off-Broadway, Theater for the New City, PS 122, and in New York City.
 Recent credits include a scene with Howie Mandel in Mobbed on Fox TV on A & E’s The Fugitive Chronicles, and his award-winning, critically acclaimed one-man play Four One-Legged Men.

 Gary earned rave reviews, for writing, performing, and producing Four One-Legged Men before widely enthusiastic audiences, in New York, Montreal, and various cities throughout the US.
 Other stage credits include Sheridan Whiteside in The Man Who Came to Dinner, Clay in Dutchman, Hamlet, and The Waiting Room Plays at the legendary HB Playwrights Foundation in New York’s Greenwich Village.
 As an administrator, Gary was the first director of performing arts programs at the Maryland State Arts Council.